anamika3094/tp/README.md

-# 📘 PDF Title & Heading Extractor
+# Adobe India Hackathon 2025 – Challenge 1a:📘 PDF Title & Heading Extractor
 Adobe India Hackathon 2025 – Challenge 1a Submission

 This project automatically extracts the **document title** and **structured section headings (H1–H4)** from PDF files using a combination of **layout heuristics**, **statistical analysis**, and **semantic scoring**.
 The output is a clean, hierarchical JSON suitable for indexing, summarization, or Table of Contents (TOC) generation.